-If you use a name for the instance you MUST modify the P4PORT variable in mkdirs.cfg instance must map to the name of the cfg file or the default file will be used with potentially unexpected results.
+instance must map to the name of the cfg file or the default file will be used with e.g. mkdirs.sh 1 requires mkdirs.1.cfg, or mkdirs.sh lon requires mkdirs.lon.cfg, or potentially unexpected results.

-+ e.g. mkdirs.sh 1 requires mkdirs.1.cfg, or mkdirs.sh lon requires mkdirs.lon.cfg, or if you have multiple instances and have been provided with port-specific licenses by Perforce, the appropriate license file must be stored in the appropriate /p4/instance/root folder.
+If you use a name for the instance you MUST modify the P4PORT variable in if you have multiple instances and have been provided with port-specific licenses NOTE by Perforce, the appropriate license file must be stored in the appropriate /p4/instance/root folder.

-1. Put the Perforce license file for the server into /p4/1/root the license file must be renamed to license
+1. Put the Perforce license file for the server into /p4/1/root

+IMPORTANT the license file must be renamed to license